yutaoba/Japanese-Image-Captioning/README.md

 ### Option 2 : Googletrans
 Googletrans is a free python library that implemented Google Translate API.
 This uses the Google Translate Ajax API to make calls to such methods as detect and translate.
-However, your access will be denied if you too many requests in a short time.
+However, your access will be denied if you make too many requests in a short time.

     python3 translate.py